embeddedinn/embeddedinn.github.io/_posts/2017-09-10-Developing-an-MQTT-Custom-Skill-For-Alexa.md

 "https://query.yahooapis.com/v1/public/yql?q=select%20*%20from%20yahoo.finance.quotes%20where%20symbol%20in%20(%22MCHP%22)&format=json&diagnostics=false&env=store%3A%2F%2Fdatatables.org%2Falltableswithkeys"
 ```

-Once we have the price, we will send an MQTT message to the email address topic and form our response speech text.
+Once we have the price, we will send a MQTT message to the email address topic and form our response speech text.
 Since we are not setting up a conversational skill, we will also end the session.

 The skill I built can be seen in action here: